ciabidev/AO-Challenger/README.md

 If you find a player abusing the bot or breaking Discord TOS, please report them ASAP:

 [Ban Appeals and Reports](https://tally.so/forms/3X6yqV/share)

+## Support the bot
+If you like the bot and want to support it for *free*, you can upvote it via `/upvote`.

 ## Why can't I add the bot / Why is it so slow?